 - find reason for hope in a troubled world.

-In order for these aims to be fulfilled pupils are entitled to the highest standards of teaching and learning in Religious Education to enable them to:
+In order for these aims to be fulfilled, pupils are entitled to the highest standards of teaching and learning in Religious Education.
+This will enable them to:

 - think theologically and explore ultimate questions;